 Once you are ready to submit your appeal and plan of action, go to the Performance Notifications section within Amazon Seller Central and find your notice of suspension and then click on the ‘Appeal’ button.
 Then submit your appeal and action plan.
 And wait!

 Of course, the appeal process might be lengthy and not always smooth, you should be prepared for that.

-If however, you don’t have time to wait or your account is completely ruined — you can always buy a new amazon seller account (even if they tell that you can’t).
+If however, you don’t have time to wait or your account is completely ruined — you can always buy a new and verified amazon seller account (even if they tell you that you can’t).